jeantessier/advent-of-code-2025/day01/README.md

 I got stuck on the special cases when landing on zero and rotating left, but not a full rotation.
 I couldn't get the special cases to work properly.

+## JavaScript

+The JavaScript solution is somewhat straightforward, but modulo arithmetic is different in JavaScript.
+It does not do the proper rotation when subtracting into negative values.